kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

 kernel.
 Therefore these regions should be ignored.
 This is not considered either in the paper nor in the reference implementation.

-The estimated PSF has the main effect on the deconvolution result.
+The estimated PSF has a huge effect on the deconvolution result.
 The **PSF estimation** for the mid-/leaf-level nodes mostly yields blurry kernels as shown in figure :ref:`psf-estimate` whereas the estimated blur kernels of the paper look very sparse.
 The authors already used a blur kernel refinement step